AMINE1921/ml-website/README.md

   <p align="center">
     A website that showcases my skills and my professional background and other things to discover !
     <br />
-    This project was based on
+    This project is based on
     <a href="https://fr.reactjs.org">
     React JS </a> .
     <br />